 This characteristic contradiction under capitalism between national production and "national consumption" has long been noted by scientific socialism.
 But despite this obvious contradiction, capitalism quietly goes on thriving.
 The main thing is that those who predicted a quick death for capitalism because of this contradiction sooner or later become convinced of capitalism's vitality which will ensure it a prolonged existence.
-The most ardent Russian brains state as fact that in Russia there is not the slightest force capable of shaking the capitalist system (Beltov-Plekhanov)3.
-The most ardent Russian hearts exclaim with enthusiasm: "Capitalism shall lead us to the Divine Light" (Novoye Slovo [The New Word]4).
+The most ardent Russian brains state as fact that in Russia there is not the slightest force capable of shaking the capitalist system (Beltov-Plekhanov).
+The most ardent Russian hearts exclaim with enthusiasm: "Capitalism shall lead us to the Divine Light" (Novoye Slovo [The New Word]).
 This dogma is pronounced at the same time as Russia is ravaged by famines.
-Apparently the latter either do not accurately express the contradictions between capitalist production and consumption, or they are still too insignificant and have not attained that degree of development which would allow them to overwhelm the whole "progressiveness of capitalist contradictions".
+Apparently the latter either do not accurately express the contradictions between capitalist production and consumption, or they are still too insignificant and have not attained that degree capable, and talented and who have concentrated in their own persons the whole of human knowledge.